aaftab22/Music-Festival/README.md

 * 🗺️ Embedded Google Maps for venue exploration

 How to View
-1. 📂 Clone the repository:bash  Copy code git clone https://github.com/your-username/digital-dreams-music-festival.git
+1. 📂 Clone the repository: git clone https://github.com/your-username/digital-dreams-music-festival.git
 2. 🌐 Open index.html in your web browser.

 Contribute